Grab Deal : Flat 20% off on live classes + 2 free self-paced courses! - SCHEDULE CALL

 Respect the company, the interviewer, and the position by being on time.
 Reflect on good time management skills by planning your trip and being before the time at the venue.
 It will also help you settle down, revise before the interview, check out the company's infrastructure, interact with other candidates, and ease out.

+When you are working a lot on how to prepare for technical interviews, don’t forget to rest enough.
 Don't cram any last-minute interview preparation.
 Adequate sleep is pertinent for you to fire on the next day.

 Ensure to carry printouts of your CV with you, as well as any other supporting information, like references or a portfolio.
 Pop a notepad and pen in your bag just in case you need to write anything down

-Look polished and put-together on the interview day.
+Look polished and put together on the interview day.
 Check beforehand your dressing to avoid looking goofy.
 Especially, freshers, you are no more in the coll zone, looking professional and determined for the job your clothes should be appropriate.

 Ask these questions from your employer to know the direction of research for preparing for the interview.